 For starters, you need to locate qualified candidates who fit well with your culture.
-After that, you need to think through the experience you’re offering them.
+A trusted recruitment partner can help you map out a successful recruitment strategy.
+You need to then think through the experience you’re offering them.
 Here are six tactics that a smart manager can do to minimize the chances of losing their best employees.

 Keep them engaged and involved